Publications

 Debunking Multiform Dimensionality: many, Romance tant-PL, & morpho-syntactic opacity (with Luis Miguel Toquero Perez)

 Proceedings of SALT 32, 2022.
-Published version
+Published version.

 The interpretation of ‘much/many’ has been argued to be regulated by Uniform Dimensionality: ‘much’ is underspecified but ‘many’ encodes cardinality.
 However, given some data where ‘many’ denotes ‘volume’, Snyder (2021) proposes the need for Multiform Dimensionality: both ‘much’ and ‘many’ are underspecifed.
 After reviewing the English data, and in light of novel cross-linguistic data, we argue that neither generalization is fully accurate.
 Instead, following Wellwood (2015, 2018), we argue for an alternative, Abstract Uniform Dimensionality, which we propose to be universal: MUCH always measures cardinality when it scopes over semantically interpretable plural.
 We derive the universal by proposing that MUCH can occupy different positions in the NP, only one of which has semantic plural in its scope.
 Variation is thus not semantic, but morpho-syntactic.